 For many overseas companies with international aspirations, the UK remains the first stop on their journey of global expansion.

 The UK has an illustrious history of international trade and has traditionally welcomed more foreign investors than most other jurisdictions in Europe.
-Despite economic and constitutional change, a diverse range of overseas companies and entrepreneurs continue to identify the country as an attractive place to conduct their operations.
+Despite economic and constitutional change, a diverse range of overseas companies and entrepreneurs continue to identify the country as an attractive place to conduct their business operations.

-While the impact of the decision to leave the EU on foreign investment is still subject to uncertainty, the UK Government has repeatedly emphasised that the UK will remain very much ‘open for business’, with the country still set to score highly in terms of its flexible trading environment, competitive tax rates, breadth of public services and robust legal framework.
+While the impact of the decision to leave the EU on foreign investment is the subject of much ongoing analysis, the Government has repeatedly emphasised that the UK remains very much ‘open for business’, with the country still scoring highly in terms of its flexible trading environment, competitive tax rates, breadth of public services and robust legal framework.
+By geography, while the US remains the largest foreign investor in the UK, with notable levels of M&A activity by some US acquirers in particular, there are also significant levels of investment from Asia and Europe.

 For further information on establishing a presence in the UK or for more detailed guidance on any of the points raised in the brochure, please contact Matt Martin.